+MTA entered into various lease agreements that convey control of the right to use other entities' nonfinancial assets.
 The initial measurement of MTA's leased asset and lease liability for those agreements was as of January 1, 2021.
 The lease liability was reduced as payments were made, and an outflow of resources for interest on the liability was recognized.
 The lease asset is amortized on a straight-line basis over the shorter of the lease term or the useful life of the underlying asset.

 For lessor leases, a lease receivable and deferred inflow of resources were measured as of January 1, 2021.
-Interest revenues are recognized on the lease receivable and an inflow of resources from the deferred inflow of resources are recognized on a straight-line basis over the term of the lease.
+Interest revenues were recognized on the lease receivable and an inflow of resources from the deferred inflow of resources were recognized on a straight-line basis over the term of the lease.